survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 npm install react react-dom --save
 ```

-Next, we are going to need a small entry point for the React code.
-If we are on the browser side, we will mount `Hello world` `div` to the document.
+Next, the React code needs a small entry point.
+If you are on the browser side, you should mount `Hello world` `div` to the document.
 To prove it works, clicking it should give a dialog with a "hello" message.
 On server-side the React component is returned so the server can pick it up:

 **app/ssr.js**